altamic/ShopBag/README.md

 You can run the test suite from XCode issuing a ⌘U.

-> Thanks for your time!!
+> Thanks for your time!

 # License